 Who will Civic Park serve?
 Will it be affordable?

 Civic Park will be open to all.
 Kidsports will own and operate the fieldhouse.
 High schools, clubs and community sports leagues will use both the Fieldhouse and the field for games and activities.
 Lane United FC will rent the field for home games.
 Civic Park will be an affordable place for people of all ages to enjoy playing and watching sports.
 Contact us to find out how your team or organization can get involved and use the space!

 Why do we need another sporting facility in Eugene?
 Aren’t there enough fields and gyms around town?

 According to the State of Oregon’s Comprehensive Outdoor Recreation Plan, Eugene needs six more rectangular turf fields for recreational use.
 Public school gyms are over-scheduled and over-crowded.
 Given the need, we anticipate that the full-sized multi-purpose turf field will be used all the time.
-The addition of the KidSports Fieldhouse will help to lessen the pressure by adding four basketball courts, which could be converted to seven volleyball courts.
+The addition of the Kidsports Fieldhouse will help to lessen the pressure by adding four middle school-size basketball courts.